Top 20 Node.js Interview Questions and Answers

 });

-What is Module?
+8. What is a Module?

 var HTTP = require('HTTP');

-8. What is REPL Terminal?
+9. What is a REPL Terminal?

 REPL stands for Read-Eval-Print-Loop.
 It is an interface to run your JavaScript code and see the results.
-You can access REPL by simply running a node.js command prompt and simply run the command node.
+You can access REPL by simply running a node.js command prompt and simply running the command node.

 REPL(Read Eval Print Loop) Terminal

-9. What is the difference between Package dependencies and development dependencies?
+10. What is the difference between Package dependencies and development dependencies?

 Package dependencies and development dependencies, both are defined in the package.json file.